-Animal Control for the city of Bakersfield is handled through the Bakersfield Police Department and contracts shelter services with Kern County Animal Control, at 201 S. Mt.
+The City of Bakersfield Animal Care Center is handled through the Bakersfield Police Department.
+The shelter is located at 201 S. Mt.
 Vernon Avenue.
 The administrative offices for city field services is located in the City Hall South building, at 1501 Truxtun Avenue, on the 2nd floor, office #339.
 You may contact us in person or by phone at 661-326-3436.

-Animal Control Officers are available to handle all calls for service 7 days per week, emergencies and priorities after hours, on weekends and holidays.
+The City of Bakersfield City Animal Care Center's Officers are available to handle all calls for service 7 days per week, emergencies and priorities after hours, on weekends and holidays.
 If your situation requires immediate assistance you may call the non emergency number at the police department at 661-327-7111.

 Kern County's Low Cost Spay/Neuter Option